Realignment of the charge-density wave in TiSe$_2$ by variation of the conduction band population: Summary and Conclusion

 In summary, we have shown that the CDW in TiSe$_2$ visible to ARPES is initially not of 2x2x2, but of 2x2x1 character.
 The different dimensionalities of CDW and PLD can be explained by anisotropic electron-phonon coupling.
-These findings suggest a modification to the model \cite{Wezel_chirality_and_orbital} of the chiral CDW in TiSe$_2$.
+These findings suggest a modification to the models \cite{Wezel_chirality_and_orbital, Zenker_Chiral_charge_order_TiSe2_2013} of the chiral CDW in TiSe$_2$.
 A component in \textit{c}-direction can only be invoked by the introduction of additional charge carriers, at the expense of the in-plane components, which largely disappear.
-The emergence of this new CDW component can be understood in the view of an exciton-driven CDW, as the energetically more favourable channels for exciton formation, leading to an in-plane CDW, are now blocked.
+The emergence of this new CDW component can be understood in the view of a mainly exciton-driven CDW, as the energetically more favourable channels for exciton formation, leading to an in-plane CDW, are now blocked.
+Water adsorption with its associated experimental challenges could be replaced by electrostatic charge doping methods \cite{Biscaras_electrostatic_doping_MoS2_2015}, allowing for a finer control of the conduction band population.